leostera/rules_reason/README.rst

 .. image:: https://travis-ci.org/ostera/rules_reason.svg?branch=master
   :target: https://travis-ci.org/ostera/rules_reason

-A collection of ReasonML and BuckleScript rules and tools for Bazel.
+A collection of OCaml, ReasonML, and BuckleScript rules and tools for Bazel.

   Note: this is alpha software!
 I'm building it to properly integrate a ReasonML application into a bigger project that builds with Bazel.

-This projet relies two prerequisites:
+This projet relies on two prerequisites:

 1. ``nix``, the purely functional package manager, which is used for installing the ReasonML tooling (``refmt`` specifically), ``opam``, ``yarn`` and ``node``